signal-flux/SFxPW-Intro-to-Modular-Synthesis/syllabus.md

 1. Install [VCV Rack](vcvrack.com) on your laptop computer.
 Once installed, log-in by clicking the `Library` dropdown in the toolbar and using the credentials `itms@signalflux.org` and password `synthesis`.
 Once logged in, press `Library > Update all`.
 2. Read [00 - Introduction to Modular Thinking](./Chapter-00/chapter00.md).
 We will be going over all this (and more!) in our first class.
 3. Review these very short web demos on [pitch](https://learningsynths.ableton.com/making-changes/amplitude), [amplitude](https://learningsynths.ableton.com/making-changes/pitch) and [playing with both](https://learningsynths.ableton.com/making-changes/play-with-amplitude-and-pitch).
+4. Please download the Lab patches for [Chapter 01](./Chapter-01/patches/ch01_vcv_labs.zip), [Chapter 02](./Chapter-02/patches/ch02_vcv_labs.zip) and [Chapter 03](./Chapter-03/patches/ch03_vcv_labs.zip) - we will be doing these in class, so please have the files downloaded on your computer when you arrive.
+Right- or opt-click the links and select `Save as ...` to save the .zip files.
-4. Remember to bring your laptop, headphones, and notetaking materials!
+5. Remember to bring your laptop, headphones, and notetaking materials!